 Top Tip: Use vertical images, and scale them, so they boast a 600-pixel width and an aspect ratio of either 2:3 or 1:3.5.

-Handy Hack: If you're struggling to create Pinterest friendly images, use Canva.
-It's a free resource offering a ton of pre-made templates which are fabulous for Pinterest marketers.
+Handy Hack: If you’re struggling to create Pinterest friendly images, use Canva.
+It’s a free resource offering a ton of pre-made templates that are fabulous for Pinterest marketers.

 If you want to take your product pins a step further, you can sync your online store with your Pinterest account.
 This way, when users save your pin, they can “Add to bag” and pay for your products without even leaving Pinterest – how awesome this that?!